nextui-org/nextui-cli/README.md

   > Display the local environment information, such as os, system, node, components versions, etc.

-  > Will format and can be used to report issues.
+  > Integrate doctor check whether exist problem.

 - [ ] Add `nextui doctor` command

-  > Check whether the required dependence has been installed
+  > Check whether the required dependence has been installed.

-  > Check tailwind config、provide has been added
+  > Check tailwind config、provide has been added.

-  > Check .npmrc correct when use pnpm
+  > Check .npmrc correct when use pnpm.

-  > Warn when tailwindcss intelliSense plugin uninstalled in Vscode
+  > Warn when tailwindcss intelliSense plugin uninstalled in Vscode.

-  > …other check
+  > …other check.